anttonalberdi/bamse/README.md

 ### Installation
-BAMSE does not require an installation, as it can be directly ran from the repository cloned from github.
+BAMSE does not require an installation, as it can be directly run from the repository cloned from github.
+For doing so, follow these steps:

 1- Go to the directory you want to "install"